Roof Water Damage: Prevention Tips

 Fix Ponding Surfaces

 If you notice pools of water standing on your roof after it rains, you could have a big problem on your hands shortly.
-Ponding, as this circumstance is known to roofers, leaves you vulnerable to rot, which in turn can cause all kinds of issues, including leaks.
+Ponding, as this circumstance is known to roofers, leaves you vulnerable to rot, which in turn can cause all kinds of issues, including leaks and water damage.
 Flat and low-sloped roofs are obviously more prone to this problem than steeply-pitched surfaces—but it can happen anywhere.

 If you see ponding on your roof, call a roofing company as soon as you can.
 They’ll likely have to replace your roof and decking, but it’s better than having to replace any number of water-damaged possessions after a roof leak!